Embrace the Process

 This day-by-day, moment-by-moment way of approaching big goals – as well as life in general – is what head football coach at the University of Alabama, Nick Saban, refers to as “The Process.”

-Saban preaches “The Process” to his players, coaches, and staff, and it’s what he attributes to all of the success he’s had at Alabama.
+Saban preaches “The Process” to his players, coaches, and staff, and it’s what he attributes all of the success he’s had at Alabama to.
 And just to give you an idea of how successful Saban has been at Alabama, let me give you a few of the numbers.

-Saban has won 5 College Football National Championships, 4 of them coming at Alabama, and he has won many other awards and accolades during that time.
+Saban has won 8 College Football National Championships in that same timeframe, and he has won many other awards and accolades during his career.
 Forbes magazine has even referred to him as “The Most Powerful Coach in Sports.”

 Taking a look at those numbers, it becomes evident that Saban’s success did not happen by accident.
-So what’s this method that he has for building such a successful football program?
+So what is this method that he has for building such a successful football program?
 Well, let’s take a look.

 Saban’s basic belief is that if you focus on the desired result instead of focusing on the consistent, methodical daily preparation required to achieve that result, then you are destined for failure.
-Improvement and progress towards your goal is a steady, day-by-day march, and you have to be committed to focusing on what you have to do each day in order to move towards your goal.
+Improvement and progress toward your goal is a steady, day-by-day march, and you have to be committed to focusing on what you have to do each day to move toward your goal.

 Embracing the process means that you choose not to focus on the successes or failures of the past, and you refuse to be distracted by what could happen tomorrow.
 Rather, you stay in the moment and put 100% of your focus on the here and now.